Equality, diversity and inclusion

 We are passionate about treating people fairly and as equals, doing so is instinctive to us.
 We know that to Beat Macular Disease for all we have work to do.
 We recognise this and we are committed that what we do and how we do it is inclusive – for everyone.

 1.1.
 The Macular Society works to prevent disadvantage, promote participation, independence and autonomy as well as foster understanding, dignity and respect for people with macular disease.
-Our vision and mission demonstrate that equality, diversity and human rights are fundamental core founding principles for the Macular Society.
+Our vision and mission demonstrate that equality, diversity, inclusion and human rights are fundamental core founding principles for the Macular Society.

 1.2.
 This policy sets out the Macular Society’s commitment to promoting equality and diversity and promoting a culture that actively values difference and recognises that people from different backgrounds and experiences can bring valuable insights and enhance the way we work.
 We are committed to the principles of equality, diversity and human rights.

 1.3.
 This policy covers all of our functions, both in employment and the provision of our services.